nuprl/augur/README.md

 **Augur** is a dynamic taint analysis for Node.js implemented in TypeScript using [NodeProf](https://github.com/Haiyang-Sun/nodeprof.js).
-Augur is a clean room implementation of Ichnaea, the taint analysis described in the [IEEE TSE paper: Platform-Independent Dynamic Taint Analysis for JavaScript](https://www.franktip.org/pubs/tse2018.pdf).
+Augur is a clean-room implementation of Ichnaea, the taint analysis described in the [IEEE TSE paper: Platform-Independent Dynamic Taint Analysis for JavaScript](https://www.franktip.org/pubs/tse2018.pdf).